 Your name and address may be out of the public eye, but your business name won’t be.
 And you want it to stand out from the competition.
-Come up with a business name that is catchy, descriptive, and “fits” you or your business.
+Come up with a business name that’s catchy, descriptive, and fits you or your business.

-The registered agent is the person or business that receives formal business mail and paperwork on your behalf.
+The registered agent is the person or business that receives government documents and service of process on your behalf.
 If someone sues your business, for example, the registered agent receives the legal paperwork and passes it on to you.
-The registered agent typically needs to be in the state where you formed your business.
+The registered agent needs to have a physical location in the state where you formed your business.

-Our registered agent service connects you with a professional registered agent in your business’s state.
-Answer a few questions, and we’ll find registered agent service providers in your business’s area.
+Our registered agent service connects you with a professional registered agent in your state.
+Answer a few questions, and we’ll find registered agent service providers that serve your area.

 You legally form an LLC by filing the Articles of Organization with the Secretary of State in the state where you want to form your business.
-Different states may use a different name for the Articles of Organization.
-The Articles of Organization ask you for information about your business, the registered agent, who’s filing the paperwork, and other details.
+Different states may use different names for the Articles of Organization, such as the Certificate of Formation.
+These documents ask you for information about your business, the registered agent, who’s filing the paperwork, and other details.

-Our Business Formation Service streamlines the legal paperwork so that you save money and time.
-You answer a few short questions about you and your business.
-We put together formation packages that we think you will like.
-You pick the package that appeals to you and pay the affordable fee (plus state filing fee).
-We file the paperwork with the Secretary of State, putting you on the track to start your dream business.
-It’s that’s simple.
+Our business formation service streamlines the legal paperwork so that you save money and time.
+You answer a few short questions about your business, pick the package that appeals to you, and pay the affordable fee (plus the state filing fee).
+We’ll file the paperwork with the Secretary of State, putting you on track to owning your dream business.

 Starting your dream business doesn’t have to be complicated.
 That’s why we exist.
-We’re a public benefit corporation, which means that we give back to the community.
+We’re a public benefit corporation, which means that we give back to the communities we serve.
 We’re all about small businesses and making a difference.
-That’s why over 300,000 business owners have trusted us to help them start, run, or grow their businesses.